capaj/vscode-standardjs-snippets/README.md

 # vscode-standardjs-snippets

-originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
+Optinionated set of JS snippets.
+Originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
 Also these are not using special characters because vscode doesn't accept them in the snippets.

 ## Standard JavaScript Snippets for Visual studio code